Screeder/SAwareness/README.md

 SAwareness
 ==========

-If something does not work contact me please.
+If something does not work or you have sugggestions contact me please.

 Includes the following functions: